 Do neural systems have symmetric connections?
-Real neural networks probably do not in general.
+Most real neural networks probably do not.
 Although, when the nature of the processing would not be expected to favor a particular asymmetry, we might expect that there should be symmetric connections on average.
-We made this assumption when setting up our lateral inhibition weight matrix, as seen above for H. Symmetric matrices have so many nice properties, that neural modelers (especially those from physics back-grounds) find the symmetry assumption almost irresistable.
+We made this assumption when setting up our lateral inhibition weight matrix, as seen above for H. Symmetric matrices have so many nice properties, that they are appealing to neural modelers on theoretical grounds.
 We'll see this later when we study the Hopfield networks.
 Lack of symmetry can have profound effects on the dynamics of non-linear networks and can produce chaotic trajectories of the state vector.